 1. Identify the Permanent Features of Your Home

-First things first, before you start looking at paint colors, you need to be aware of the elements that cannot be changed.
-The permanent features of your home include the roof, the surrounding landscape, and the neighborhood.
+First things first, before you start looking at paint colours, you need to be aware of the elements that cannot be changed.
+The permanent features of your home include the roof, the surrounding landscape, and the neighbourhood.
 Yup, even the things that are not part of your house need to be taken into consideration.

-- The Neighborhood: Whether you like it or not, your neighborhood is another quasi-permanent feature of your home.
-Consequently, and while you want to remain creative, you also need to respect your neighbors.
+- The Neighbourhood: Whether you like it or not, your neighbourhood is another quasi-permanent feature of your home.
+Consequently, and while you want to remain creative, you also need to respect your neighbours.
 Visually, your house needs to integrate nicely with the ones around it.
 Want to stand out?
 Think about accents and architectural details.
 You can also paint your house in fuchsia pink but it’s at your own risk!

 2. Identify the Style of Your Home

 Second, it is essential for you to understand the type of house you own.
 Different eras mean different architectural trends.
 Different locations mean different materials.
 Once you’ve identified when and how your house was built, you’ve moved one step closer to matching your roof and siding colours.

 - Location: You know when your house was built.
 That’s good, but not quite sufficient.
 The architecture trends in British Columbia are different from the ones in a colder province such as Saskatchewan and remember that weather has a huge influence on the type of siding you will find in a region.

 - Come to a Conclusion: You got the when, you got the where, you should now have the what.
 To make it simple, there are really 4 main types of houses out there:

 Third and final step in the process of matching roof and siding colours to completely rejuvenate your home is understanding the power of colours.
 Of course, you need to pick a colour that speaks to you, but you also need to be aware of the implications that your decision will have.
 Do you really want to rush such an important process?
 No, you don’t.